Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

     - The model just needs more information, it's not learning well with just the MRI scans and standard transfer learning
   - [x] See if classification or regression is better for it
     - Classification appears to yeild better results, as the dataset essentially has just 4 classes
-- [ ] Get the training with the MRI image and the other data in the OASIS-1 dataset
+- [z] Get the training with the MRI image and the other data in the OASIS-1 dataset
   - [x] Create a sub-model for the other data
   - [x] Combine the two models
-  - [ ] Feed the data to the new model, in the correct format
+  - [x] Feed the data to the new model, in the correct format
 - [ ] Use better methods of analysis for the performance
   - [ ] Confusion Matrices
 - [ ] Hyperparameter tuning